-1. Introduction
+Introduction

 Every organization, especially in the private sector, seeks to maximize the wealth of its shareholders (Mayer, 2018).
-On the other hand, an organization's actions has a direct impact on the wider environment, both social and physical (Devie et al., 2019).
-Therefore, companies in the context of their decisions must consider the various social groups, the environment, the conflicting interests, the social needs, the social goals, and changes.
-The banking system plays a key role in the everyday transactions of people.
-More so, they assist in the management of capital and savings and in the creation of wealth.
-Banks also affect the economies of entire countries, since they determine the size of investments around the world.
-The current challenges that individuals have to face, not only in Greek society but globally, include the fair distribution of wealth, employment, environmental pollution, education for all, and dealing with health crises.
-This is something that has emerged, especially with the current COVID-19 pandemic.
-The social face of organizations is most commonly expressed through their Corporate Social Responsibility (CSR) actions.
-In general, it is accepted that these actions help organizations to build a responsible corporate image, which further enhances their reputation and competitive advantage.
-Furthermore, social responsible actions create trust for customers and employees and are positively related with loyalty.
+On the other hand, organization's actions have a direct impact on the wider environment, both social and physical (Devie et al., 2019), so companies in the context of their decisions must consider the various social groups, the environment, the conflicting interests, the social needs, the social goals, and changes.
+The banking system plays a key role in people's everyday transactions and assists in the management of capital and savings and in the creation of wealth.
+Furthermore, banks affect the economies of entire countries, since they determine the size of investments around the world.
+The current challenges that individuals have to face, not only in Greek society but globally, include the fair distribution of wealth, employment, environmental pollution, education for all, and dealing with health crises, something that has emerged especially with the current covid-19 pandemic.
+The social face of organizations is most commonly expressed through their corporate social responsibility (CSR) actions.
+In general, it is accepted that these actions help organizations to build a responsible corporate image, to enhance their reputation and competitive advantage.
+Furthermore, socially responsible actions create trust for customers and employees and are positively related to loyalty.
 However, in the case of banks, these findings cannot be generalized.

-The present study intends to examine Corporate Social Responsibility in the banking sector as well as its impact on consumers' preference and loyalty in a specific bank among other competitive ones.
+The present study intends to study corporate social responsibility in the banking sector as well as its impact on consumers' preference and lovalty in a specific bank among other competitive ones.
 An attempt is made to determine whether a bank's CSR actions affect consumer behavior and preference as well as the choice of cooperating with a specific bank.
-Now that the banking system is changing and restructuring in a prolonged economic and humanitarian crisis, it is of particular interest to explore the perceptions that society has formed about the social face of banks, given the growing interest in the behaviors and actions of the environment, employment, and quality of life.
-The study also seeks to clarify the concept and content of Corporate Social Responsibility and to investigate the impact of CSR actions on the Greek consumer.
-For this reason, a secondary research was implemented with the use of secondary sources (relevant literature, articles, studies).
-37 individuals participated in a primary survey, which was conducted through semistructured interviews.
-The dimensions of Corporate Social Responsibility as perceived by consumers will be identified.
-Also, consumers' perceptions of CSR as well as their attitude towards banks' CSR actions will be explored in a reasoned manner.
-More specifically, the objectives of the research refer to the investigation of:
+Now that the banking system is changing and restructuring in a prolonged economic and humanitarian crisis, it is of particular interest to explore the perceptions that society has formed about the social face of banks, given the growing interest in the behaviors and actions of mainly in relation to the environment, employment, and quality of life.
+The study also seeks to clarify the concept and content of corporate social responsibility and to investigate the impact of CSR actions on the Greek consumer.
+For this reason, secondary research was implemented with the use of secondary sources (relevant literature, articles, studies) and then a primary survey was conducted through semi-structured interviews with 37 people.
+The dimensions of corporate social responsibility as perceived by consumers will be identified and then consumers' perceptions of CSR as well as their attitude towards banks' CSR actions will be explored in a reasoned manner.
+More specifically, the objectives of the research refer to the investigation of

-- The impact of CSR in attracting new customers. - The impact of CSR on consumer loyalty. - The CSR as a means of enhancing customers' feelings of trust and security.
+- The impact of CSR in attracting new customers. - The impact of CSR on consumer loyalty. - CSR is a means of enhancing customers' feelings of trust and security.